-The same proven team of educators that has fostered the model of success at Herron High School over the last decade will lead Riverside High School.
-Daily operations of Riverside High School will be managed by the Head of School, while a core group of administrators will oversee operations at both campuses.
+The same proven team of educators that has fostered the model of success at Herron High School over the last decade now lead Riverside High School.
+Daily operations of Riverside High School are led by the Head of School, while a core group of administrators oversee operations at both campuses.

 As Herron High School’s founding Head of School, Janet McNeal brings her 35 years of experience in education to her role of overseeing all operations of Herron High School as well as the efforts to expand to a second campus and establish Riverside High School.

 McNeal’s first experience in a classroom was teaching U.S. soldiers American History and English in South Korea.
 She then taught American Literature and Ancient World Literature at Cathedral High School prior to becoming the Honors Director and subsequently the Academic Dean.

 Mrs. McNeal’s expertise in curriculum development served as a valuable resource during Herron High School’s start-up phase and continues to be a key ingredient in Herron High School’s academic successes.
 Mrs. McNeal’s passion for student achievement and knowledge in the areas of professional development, assessment tools, and student advising continue to be rich resources to the faculty, students, and the school community.
 Due to her impactful leadership, McNeal was recognized as one of the Indianapolis Business Journal’s “Who’s Who in Education”.

 Mrs. McNeal holds a B.S. in Secondary Education from IUS, a M.S. in Secondary Language Education form Indiana University, and a Certificate of School Administration from Indiana University Purdue University.